openafs-contrib/openafs-robotest/README.md

 The `config set` command will create a configuration file called `afs-robotest.conf` in the current directory if it does not already exist.
 This is the default name of the configuration file.
-The `--config` option can be given to `afs-robotest` to specify a different configuration file, which can be useful when testing different versions on a single system.
+The `--config` option can be given to `afs-robotest` to specify different configuration files, which can be useful when testing different versions on a single system.

-To install the binaries and to create the test cell:
+To install the OpenAFS binaries and create the test cell:

     $ sudo ./afs-robotest setup

 ## Running tests